ccosse/ccosse.github.io/README.md

 one could rest assured that they had read it carefully.

 However, constructing such activities requires work from the parent or teacher, and that is most definitely __not__ the point!
-So now, 20 years later, with Vue.js and Wikipedia's javascript API this process of building activities has an interface to minimize the work for the parent / teacher, and keep kids reading, engaged and challenged all at the same time.
+So now, 20 years later, with Vue.js and Wikipedia's javascript API, I have built a dashboard interface for this process of assignment building which minimizes the work for the parent / teacher to keep kids reading, engaged and challenged all at the same time.
 ![image](https://user-images.githubusercontent.com/5249621/233731964-3d59f01c-77ef-40fe-a5fa-93f537d3fb7f.png)

 #### Wikipedia Content (continued)